Teradata/StackiUp/README.md

 Again, this will take a minute (but not much more than that) as it builds the VM around the box we created.
 Go grab a coffee.
 You deserve it.

+By default Vagrant machines run in headless mode to stay out of your way.
+Vagrant also automatically sets up a number of things on the guest VM, including the ssh keys and port forwarding.

 Once it comes back up, `vagrant ssh` will bring you into your new virtual Stacki Frontend machine.
 If you're not familiar with Vagrant, take a peak at `/vagrant/` inside the VM and you'll see what has been our working directory up until now.
-Vagrant automatically sets up a number of things on the guest VM (including the ssh keys and port forwarding) and these shared guest folders are one of them.
+This is a shared guest folder Vagrant has set up to allow you to easily interact with files on both the host and the VM.
 This will come in handy in a minute.

 ## VirtualBox
 If you're in the VM environment, `exit` to get back to our host machine.
 Looking around our working directory, you'll see a script called `create_backend_machines.sh`.
-Run that, with some number of VM's you'd like to create.
+Run that, with some number of VM's you'd like to create (keeping in mind the physical limitations of your hardware!).

     $ create_backend_machines.sh 3